HamzaAzeem/FeederReader/README.md

 **To run locally:**

 1. Run `npm install` and then `npm start`
-2. Located on `localhost:8080` by default
+2. Located at `localhost:8080` by default
 3. Follow steps below

 **Operating the app**